Kiripi Katembo: Film

 Katembo filmed his 2008 seven-minute, digital short film, Cardboard Car Film, which explores Kinshasa and its people, on a mobile phone.

 He established the Mutotu Productions and served as the company's founding director.
 Under Katembo, Mutotu Productions produced Atalaku, directed by Dieudo Hamadi, which won best documentary film at the Centre Georges Pompidou's Cinema du Reel festival in 2013.
 He also partnered with Hamadi and Divita Wa Lusala to co-direct the 2010 documentary, Congo in Four Acts, which won awards at the Africa Movie Academy Awards and the Cinéma du Réel film festival in 2010.

 Katembo had also worked in feature films.
 He was assistant director on the 2010 Congolese crime thriller, Viva Riva!, which was directed by Djo Tunda Wa Munga.
 Katembo was also an assistant director the Canadian drama, War Witch (2012), directed by Kim Nguyen.
 War Witch received a nomination for Best Foreign Language Film category at the 85th Academy Awards.

 Katembo's films have been shown at the Berlin International Film Festival, the Carthage Film Festival, the International Documentary Film Festival Amsterdam, and the Toronto International Film Festival.
 In addition to his work as a filmmaker, he was also the executive director of the Yango Biennale, a film festival held in Kinshasa.

+Death

 Kiripi Katembo died from cerebral malaria in Kinshasa on August 5, 2015, at the age of 36.